C3 Solve problems and create computational representations of mathematical situations using coding concepts and skills.

 E2.4 Describe the Pythagorean relationship using various geometric models, and apply the theorem to solve problems involving an unknown side length for a given right triangle.

 It would be possible to create code to draw right triangles using a table of values that gives two of the three side lengths.
-Alternatively, the student could create code that generates a table of values related to the measured lengths of sides a and band then generates the length of the hypotenuse.
+Alternatively, the student could write code that generates a table of values related to the measured lengths of sides a and b and then calculates the length of the hypotenuse.

 Financial Literacy